Home AsiaOn the olive oil trail in Anatolia, Turkey

 THE MAJESTIC ANCIENT CITY OF EPHESUS

-Given the popularity of the site, it goes without saying that you are not alone during the visit, so it is advisable to choose your times and day well to hope not to suffer too much from the crowds.
-Nevertheless, it would be a shame to miss such a site for all lovers of old stones.
+Given the popularity of the site, it goes without saying that you won’t be alone during your visit, so it’s best to choose your timing and the day carefully to avoid dealing with too many crowds.
+Nevertheless, it would be a shame to miss out on such a site for all lovers of ancient stones.

 Ancient City of Ephesus